 ADHD (Secondary School)

-Diagnosis of ADHD in children and teenagers
+Diagnosis of ADHD in young people

 Click this page for a useful starting point to help you decide whether you should go and see your GP.
 There are various rating scales available on-line such as the Conner's scales or the SNAP-IV scale but these need to be used with a proper clinical assessment to be really useful as they can be misleading on their own.
 Parent questionnaires exist in short forms and longer forms.